momintahir/BluetoothRacerApp/README.md

 - 🎛️ Haptic feedback for dice rolls
 - ⛔ Obstacle animations & boosters on the track
 - 🏆 Scoreboard at game results
 - 🤖 Single-player mode with AI opponent
-- 📱 Publish on Play Store (maybe 😉)

 ---